paycoreio/docs/docs/products/hpp/integration-guide.md

 ### Language Encoding for Text Parameters

 All text fields use UTF-8 encoding.
 Note however that the Quick Checkout payment form can only display Latin-1 characters

+## Callback

+When the payment process is complete Skrill sends the details of the transaction to the status_url page you provided in your payment request (see Table 2-1 on page 2-5).
+This is done with a standard HTTP POST.
+The Skrill server continues to post the status until a response of HTTP OK (200) is received from your server or the number of posts exceeds 10.
+The table below shows the parameters sent to your status_url page